-You should be able to run promotions from time to time but there's no need in rubbing it into the faces of people who already paid regular price.
-And I'm sorry, you can't go and refund everyone the difference, that's not in the spirit of promotions and would make them entirely pointless.
+You should be able to run promotions from time to time, but there's no need in rubbing it in the faces of people who already paid regular price.
+And I'm sorry, you can't go and refund everyone the difference; that's not in the spirit of promotions and would make them entirely pointless.

 Here's an (made up) example of an email promoting my software EntreTimer.

 Notice how I was able to target people who were interested in email marketing (more on interest based tags shortly) but had NOT purchased the software already.

 Don't be shocked when someone leaves a sale hanging at the checkout.
 You might as well get used to it because the average shopping cart abandonment rate is estimated to be around a staggering 69.8%.

 There are multiple reasons why someone abandoned a purchase, and it isn't always because they don't actually want the item anymore.

 - They might have been called away by something.